BeechatNetworkSystemsLtd/BeechatNetwork-Android/README.md

 Threat model
 -------------------
 * __MITM Attacks__: we assume an intermediary node could spoof the 64 bit hardware address (HWAddr) of both Alice’s and Bob’s radios.
 The bad actor can then conduct a man in the middle attack.
-__Solution__: By having Alice and Bob sign & encrypt their messages, and share their usernames via QR codes in person, even if the bad actor spoofs the HWAddr, they will not be able to see contents of the message as they do not have the private key to decrypt the message.
+__Solution__: Alice uses her hash of the Dilithium public key as her address.
+Any subsequent Kyber encryption keys must be signed by that Dilithium key, even if the bad actor spoofs the HWAddr, they will not be able to see contents of the message as they do not have the private key to decrypt the message.

 * __DoS attack__: an attacker can spam the network and flood it with packets by modifying the open source app and creating an infinite loop sending packets.
 Attack limits: the bad actor’s packets will only reach 20 hops or less in case the network has fewer nodes.